-This special event includes a firework spectacular, two parades, sweet holiday treats (cookies and hot cocoa), character greetings and two special live holiday stage shows for the whole family.
+This special event includes a firework spectacular, two parades, sweet holiday treats (cookies and hot cocoa), character greetings and live holiday stage shows for the whole family.

-The Candlelight Processional takes place at Epcot in 2012 from November 23 every day until after Christmas on December 30 as part of Disney’s “Holidays Around the World” celebrations.
+The traditional Candlelight Processional takes place in 2017 from November 24 every day until after Christmas on December 30.

 Disney’s Hollywood Studios

-The Osborne Family Spectacle of Lights was originally started with just 1000 red lights back in 1986 in Little Rock Arkansas by Jennings Osborne for his daughter Breezy but by 1993 had become so popular that his neighbours went to the Arkansas Supreme Court to get it closed down.
+The Osborne Family Spectacle of Lights was originally started with just 1,000 red lights back in 1986 in Little Rock, Arkansas by Jennings Osborne for his daughter Breezy but by 1993 so many people were coming to see it that his neighbours went to the Arkansas Supreme Court to get it closed down.

-Disney invited Jennings to Disney-MGM Studios (as it was then called) in 1995 and today it has grown into one of the major annual holiday season events at the Walt Disney World Resort.
+Disney invited Jennings to Disney-MGM Studios (as it was then called) in 1995 and it grew into one of the major annual holiday season events at the Walt Disney World Resort.

-Over 5 million holiday lights are used to decorate the entire studio backlot at Disney’s Hollywood Studios and you can walk amongst them and marvel at all the different decorations using special holographic glasses.
+Over 5 million holiday lights were used to decorate the area around the Streets of America at Disney’s Hollywood Studios and you could walk amongst them and marvel at all the different decorations using special holographic glasses.